Turkish Makam Influences in Jazz Improvisation

 This exposition is in progress and its share status is: visible to all.

-Phrasing is how a musician shapes music.
-Phrasing is the performer's musical language and is strongly linked to how well one masters one's instrument and can communicate musical ideas and interpretations.
+Phrasing is the performer's musical language, strongly linked to how well one masters one's instrument and can communicate musical ideas and interpretations.
 Instrumentalists have seen technical developments and innovations over hundreds of years, leading to the instruments we use today.
-Modern orchestral instruments are often very different from their historical predecessors with the development generally being in the direction of more evenness through the registers, larger volume, and projection .
-The methodology of playing is also highly focused on evening out the idiosyncrasies of the instrument to make all notes through the registers have the same shape.
+Modern orchestral instruments are often very different from their historical predecessors, especially evident with woodwind instruments.
+The development has generally been toward more evenness through the registers, larger volume, and projection .
+Modern playing methodology is also highly focused on evening out the instrument's idiosyncrasies, aiming to make all notes through the registers have the same shape.
 But what happens when everything sounds the same?
-Has phrasing become a victim of evenness?
+In this project, I explore how material and methodological properties influence my awareness of the clarinet’s qualities and my musical phrasing.